irum-shah78/Image-Search-App/README.md

 # Image-Search-App
-This is a simple web application built using HTML, CSS, and JavaScript that allows users to search for images using the Unsplash API.
-Users can enter keywords in the search bar, and the app fetches relevant images from Unsplash and displays them in a flex layout.
-It supports pagination, enabling users to load more images as they scroll down.
-The app provides a clean and responsive user interface, making it easy for users to browse through and explore different images.
-Additionally, it utilizes Bootstrap for styling ensuring a modern and visually appealing design.
+This is a simple web application that allows users to search for images using the Unsplash API.
+Users can enter a search query in the input field and press the "Search" button to retrieve a set of images related to their query.
+The app displays the images in a responsive grid layout.

+# Features
+-  _Search Functionality:_ Users can enter keywords to search for images.
+-  _Responsive Design:_ The app is designed to work seamlessly across various devices and screen sizes.
+-  _Pagination:_ Images are loaded dynamically with pagination, allowing users to see more results by clicking the "Show More" button.
+-  _Clickable Images:_ Each image displayed in the grid is clickable and links to the original image source on Unsplash.

 # Built with:
 -  HTML5
 -  CSS3
 -  Bootstrap
 -  JavaScript
+-  Unsplash API

 # Live Link
   https://irum-shah78.github.io/Image-Search-App/